Voibe vs Spokenly (2026): Developer Mode vs MCP Server, Lifetime vs Free + BYOK

 - + Audited entity with disclosed privacy policy at getvoibe.com/privacy

-- + Works fully offline on Apple Silicon Macs
+- + Works fully offline in on-device mode on Apple Silicon Macs

 Cons